shanmukhi-developer/ML_Project-Student-Performance-Prediction/README.md

-# 🚀 Student Performance Prediction – End-to-End Machine Learning Project
+# 🚀 ML_Project-Student Performance Prediction

 ## 📌 Project Overview
 This project is a **production-ready, end-to-end Machine Learning system** designed to analyze and predict student academic performance using demographic, socio-economic, and educational factors.